fbpx

 The laser cell would be manually tended (loaded/unloaded) for this high mix/low volume production of tubes for premium aftermarket exhaust systems, and the cutting scraps should be automatically carried out of the workcell to a scrap bin.

 BOS designed and built a BOS L-R workcell comprised of a Fanuc M20iB Laser cutting robot with a Laser Mechanisms FiberCUT ST cutting head and a 2kW fiber laser from IPG for this customer.
 This L-R cell also features a dual trunnion turntable with manual change fixtures for part positioning, CAD to path programming with FANUC WeldPRO software as well as a scrap conveyor and an operator load station.
-BOS Proximity Support was installed to the machine for quick, remote support from our team of specialists when needed.
+Proximity Smart Support was installed to the machine for quick, remote support from our team of specialists when needed.

 The coordinated motion of the 6-axis laser cutting robot and the 3-axis dual trunnion turntable have successfully made this L-R laser cell a flexible piece of equipment for our customer as it can be programmed to multiple part types through its low-cost, quick change manual fixtures.
 Since its installation, the system has been expanded from 6 to more than 250 part variations while maintaining its precision in laser cutting.
 Additionally, by having integrated several laser cells in the past, BOS has streamlined the integration costs of these systems and is able to pass these savings on to the end customer.
-Finally, BOS Proximity Support has made it possible for the customer to achieve a low downtime due to the remote, expert support available for them through the system.
+Finally, Proximity Smart Support has made it possible for the customer to achieve a low downtime due to the remote, expert support available for them through the system.

 Precision 3-Axis CNC Laser Cutting for Truck Side Step Rails